 authorityInformationAccess

 This extension MUST be present and MUST NOT be marked critical.
-The extension MUST contain the HTTP URL of the CA’s OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1), and/or the HTTP URL for the Root CA’s certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
+The extension MUST contain the HTTP URL of the Issuing CA’s certificate (accessMethod = 1.3.6.1.5.5.7.48.2) and if the CA provides OCSP responses, the HTTP URL for the CA’s OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).

 basicConstraints

 This extension MUST appear as a critical extension in all CA certificates that contain Public Keys used to validate digital signatures on certificates.
 The cA field MUST be set true.
 The pathLenConstraint field MAY be present.